 From time to time, we may be involved in litigation relating to claims arising out of our operations in the normal course of business.
-As of December 31, 2013, we were a party to two employee restructuring related separation claims, which have been accrued in our restructuring charges.
-We were not a party to any other legal proceedings, the adverse outcome of which in management's opinion, individually or in the aggregate, would have a material adverse effect on our results of operations or financial position.
+As of December 31, 2014, we were not a party to any legal proceedings or aware of any indemnification agreement claims, the adverse outcome of which in management's opinion, individually or in the aggregate, would have a material adverse effect on our results of operations or financial position.